PERSONALITY-RELATED PATTERNS AND PSYCHOLOGICAL INTERPRETATION OF A HAIR MINERAL ANALYSIS

 by Dr. Lawrence Wilson

 Most hair analysis patterns can be caused by, or relate to mental and emotional imbalances.
-Very few, if any, are solely physical or biochemical patterns.
+Few are solely physical or biochemical patterns.
 This has to do with the holistic or integrated nature of human beings.

-It is not possible, at a glance, to tell how much of a particular pattern is due to mental or emotional factors, as compared to how much is related to a person’s biochemistry or other factors.
+It is not possible, at a glance, to tell how much of a particular hair mineral pattern is due to mental or emotional factors, as compared to how much is related to a person’s biochemistry or other factors.
 The patterns discussed in this article, however, tend to have a significant component related to psychology, personality and/or lifestyle.